eclipse-sdv-blueprints/fleet-management/components/fms-consumer/README.md

 # Running

-The FMS Consumer receives vehicle data either via Hono's north bound Kafka based Telemetry API or Zenoh router and writes it to the Influx DB.
+The FMS Consumer receives vehicle data either via Hono's north bound Kafka based Telemetry API or Zenoh and writes it to the Influx DB.
 The type of source can be selected by means of command line arguments when starting the consumer.

 Please refer to the command line help for details: